-- ⇒90.
+- ⇒91.
 The "Towers of Hanoi" puzzle has three rods rising from a rectangular base with n rings of different sizes stacked in decreasing order of size on one rod.
 A legal move consists of moving a ring from one rod to another so that it does not land on top of a smaller ring.
 If m_n is the number of moves required to move all the rings from the initial rod to another rod that you choose, give a recurrence for m_n .
-(Hint: suppose you already knew the number of moves needed to solve the puzzle with n-1 rings.) - \rightarrow 91.
+Online hint. - \rightarrow 92.
 We draw n mutually intersecting circles in the plane so that each one crosses each other one exactly twice and no three intersect in the same point.
 (As examples, think of Venn diagrams with two or three mutually intersecting sets.)
 Find a recurrence for the number r_n of regions into which the plane is divided by n circles.
 (One circle divides the plane into two regions, the inside and the outside.)
 Find the number of regions with n circles.
 For what values of n can you draw a Venn diagram showing all the possible intersections of n sets using circles to represent each of the sets?
+Online hint.
+A second online hint.